hikeventures/hikeventures.github.io/_posts/articles/products/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 layout: post
 ---

 GPS watches like the Suunto Ambit2 or Suunto Ambit3 are quite interesting gadgets if you want to track your route or if you want to plan your route ahead.
-In general, the only model I could think of which comes close to the Suunto Ambit3 is the Garmin Fenix 3 which has a colour display.
+In general, the only model I could think of which comes close to the Suunto Ambit3 is the Garmin Fenix 3 which has a color display.

 However, my personal preference goes towards the <a href="http://amzn.to/2ey5Pmh" rel="nofollow" target="_blank">Suunto Ambit3</a> or <a href="http://amzn.to/2eklrdT" rel="nofollow" target="_blank">Suunto Traverse</a>.

 Suunto recently released the <a href="http://amzn.to/2eAj31a" rel="nofollow" target="_blank">Suunto Spartan</a> - a GPS watch with color display and touch screen.
 Then there is also the new <a href="http://amzn.to/2ekkYbG" rel="nofollow" target="_blank">Apple Watch Series 2</a> which however does not have such a long battery life.
 I use my Suunto Ambit3 mainly for running, packrafting and hiking and upgraded from the Suunto Ambit2 to the Suunto Ambit3 Sport.
 (Update 26.01.2017: Garmin has released the [Fenix 5X](http://amzn.to/2jse5Ht) which I would currently buy as my favorite outdoor watch since it also offers the possibility to upload topo maps)